Cinerama Dome: 21st century

 The property owner is again Dome Center for LLC Robertson Properties Group.
 They have reached out to me and have recently started discussing moving forward with the Cinerama Dome.
-We don’t have any plans yet, but I think that they wanted to make sure that they did this in a timely manner.
+We don't have any plans yet, but I think that they wanted to make sure that they did this in a timely manner.
 The ownership is very committed to moving forward to continue redeveloping the site.
 Obviously, the theater would be next.
 And all I can tell you is that they have reached out to me to discuss that.
 Their goal is to restore the entire property.

 In August 2025, a report from The Hollywood Reporter stated that the reopening of the Cinerama Dome and ArcLight Hollywood remained in limbo.
+Two months later, Dome Center LLC, the company that owns the property, filed an application for a conditional-use permit to sell alcohol for on-site consumption at the Cinerama Dome Theater and the Arclight Hollywood.
+However, no timetable for the reopening was given.

+In April 2026, police responded to a protest where Steinberg had projected a message demanding the theater be reopened onto the building's surface.
+After police officers told Steinberg that the Forman family considered his demonstration a form of harassment, Steinberg decided to stop his campaign to avoid potential legal issues.
+The following month, responding to Steinberg's protest, the owner's representative noted at a public hearing that ownership took notice of the extreme public interest in reopening.
+An associate zoning administrator added he was "inclined to approve" a conditional use permit for the Cinerama Dome and adjoining ArcLight Hollywood, while the owner's representative indicated the venues would reopen "in the near future."

+On July 22, 2026, it was announced that Sony Pictures would resuscitate both the Cinerama Dome and Hollywood Arclight multiplex, with the latter becoming an Alamo Drafthouse Cinema.
+Once renovations begin in August of that year, both locations are planning to reopen in 2028.

 Preservation

 With its 86 feet wide screen, advanced acoustics and 70mm film capability, the Cinerama Dome remained a favorite for film premieres and "event" showings.
 But by the late 1990s, the motion picture exhibition business began to favor multiplex cinemas, and Pacific Theatres proposed a plan to remodel the Dome as a part of a shopping mall/cinema complex.
 Historical preservationists were outraged, not wishing to see another great theater turned into a multiplex or destroyed.
 At the same time, a small contingent of Cinerama enthusiasts had begun resurrecting the three-projector process.
 They and the preservationists prevailed upon Pacific to rethink its plans for the property.

 The preservation of the Cinerama Dome came at a time when most other surviving Cinerama theaters were being demolished.
 An example of this was the case of the Indian Hills Theater in Omaha, Nebraska, a round Cinerama theater boasting a 110-foot screen that was razed in 2001 to make room for a parking lot.

 The Cinerama Dome was declared a Los Angeles Historic-Cultural Monument in 1998.